Go to integrated search

 New York Supreme Court handles most civil lawsuits, and the procedural rules governing discovery and motion practice directly affect your expenses.
 In practice, many cases settle during or shortly after the discovery phase because both parties gain a realistic sense of their exposure.
 However, the defendant's litigation strategy can drive costs upward: aggressive discovery requests, numerous motions to dismiss or for summary judgment, and delayed responses all extend the timeline and increase legal fees.
 Understanding that you may spend $20,000 to $50,000 before trial even begins is essential for evaluating whether settlement is preferable to continued litigation.

-3. Strategic Timing and Cost Management for a New York Civil Lawsuit
+3. Strategic Filing Considerations for a Statute of Limitations New York Civil Lawsuit

 The statute of limitations deadline intersects with cost management in ways that require early planning.
 Filing too close to the deadline leaves no room for settlement leverage.
 Filing too early, on the other hand, can expose you to a prolonged discovery period and mounting costs if your opponent is well-resourced and litigious.